Marco van Basten: International career

-Van Basten's talent was already noticed at a young age and he was called up for the 1983 FIFA World Youth Championship.
-He made his senior debut for the Netherlands national team that same year.
-His team-mates in the national team were all teenagers themselves Ruud Gullit, Gerald Vanenburg, Ronald Koeman and Frank Rijkaard as Holland was desperate to reclaim the success of the Cruyff generation in the 1970s.
+On 7 September 1983, Van Basten debuted for the Netherlands national football team during a UEFA Euro 1984 qualifying against Iceland.

 At UEFA Euro 1988, Van Basten played a pivotal role in the Dutch team's victorious campaign.
-He scored a total of five goals, including a hat trick against England in the first round, the winning goal in the semi-final against West Germany, and a spectacular volley from an acute angle in the 2–0 final against the Soviet Union, during which he also provided the assist for Gullit's opening goal.
+He scored a total of five goals, including a hat-trick against England in the first round, the winning goal in the semi-final against West Germany, and a spectacular volley from an acute angle in the 2–0 final against the Soviet Union, during which he also provided the assist for Gullit's opening goal.
 He finished the competition as the top scorer and was named player of the tournament.
-In a 2002 UK poll Van Basten's volley against the Soviet Union was ranked #21 in the list of the 100 Greatest Sporting Moments.
+He was also included in team of the tournament.
+In a 2002 UK poll, Van Basten's volley against the Soviet Union was ranked #21 in the list of the 100 Greatest Sporting Moments.

-The Dutch national team exited the 1990 World Cup early, losing to West Germany in the second round.
+The Dutch national team exited the 1990 World Cup early, losing 2–1 to eventual champions West Germany in the second round.
 Van Basten never scored in the World Cup finals.
-At UEFA Euro 1992, the Netherlands defeated reigning World Champions Germany 3–1 in the first round to top their group and reach the semi-finals, where they shockingly lost to the eventual champions Denmark in a penalty shootout, with Peter Schmeichel saving a penalty shot from Van Basten.
-Van Basten was named to the European Championship Player Of The Tournament for a second time in 1992.
+At UEFA Euro 1992, the Netherlands defeated reigning World Champions Germany 3–1 in the first round to top their group and reach the semi-finals, where they surprisingly lost to the eventual champions Denmark in a penalty shoot-out, with Peter Schmeichel saving a penalty shot from Van Basten.
+Although he went scoreless throughout the tournament, he was included in team of the tournament for the second time in 1992.